-We looked up the number of google searches for “Stock Screener API” and found out that only between 10-100 people search for it each month.
-Thats a tiny market, but if that is what you were looking for, you’ve come to the right place.
-This article explains what Intrinio’s stock screener API is, how to get access, and provides example API calls.
+We looked up the number of Google searches for “Stock Screener API” and found out that only between 10-100 people search for it each month.
+That’s a tiny market, but if that is what you were looking for, you’ve come to the right place.
+This article explains what Intrinio’s stock screener API is and how to get access, and provides example API calls.

 What is the stock screener API?

 The stock screener API is just that – it allows a fintech developer to sort through securities to find those that meet a set of predefined conditions.
 This is not a tool for financial analysts or non-developers.
 It is really easy to make the API calls but it requires a programming language to do more than copy and paste results.

 The screener uses Intrinio’s RESTful API to return a list of stocks that meet predefined conditions.
-The ticker and the value for each parameter are returned and can can be called in just about any language using curl or other packages native to that environment.
+The ticker and the value for each parameter are returned and can be called in just about any language using curl or other packages native to that environment.

 Setting up an Intrinio account and getting API keys is free and easy.
 You can set up an account and copy your API username and API password here.

-After you set up an account you will need to visit the data feed marketplace to take a free trial, or subscribe, to the data feeds of your choice.
-Using the Economic and US Fundamentals and Stock Prices data feeds, you’re able to screen stocks based on hundreds of parameters including anything from a balance sheet or income statement and valuation metrics like EBITA and P/E.
+After you set up an account, you will need to visit the Financial Data Marketplace to take a free trial, or subscribe, to the data feeds of your choice.
+Using the Economic and US Fundamentals and Stock Prices data feeds, you’re able to screen stocks based on hundreds of parameters including anything from a balance sheet or income statement to valuation metrics like EBITA and P/E.

 This article explains how to get started with the API in general and includes examples of authenticating, sample code in numerous languages (Python, R, Ruby, C#, Node JS, Swift, PHP, etc), and sample API calls.